ymcui/Eval-on-NN-of-RC/README.md

 > <sup>1</sup> contains one human evaluated test set
 <br/>
->**Abbreviation**
+>**Abbreviation**<br/>
 NE: Named Entity, CN: Common Noun, V: Verb, P: Preposition

 ##Neural Architectures
 In this section, the models will be compared with each other.
-As illustrated, the comment only represent my own views.
+As illustrated, the comment only represents my own views.
+Also note that, the evaluation DO NOT take the model performance into account, and it just shows the characteristics of the model itself.
 > Rating will be in 1 ~ 5 stars, where 5★ means best, and 1★ means worst.<br/>
 Take Kadlec et al., 2016 as an example, <br/>
 in `Model efficiency`, I give a 5★, meaning the training speed is very fast;<br/>